bluxmit/alnoda-workspaces/workspaces/ubuntu-workspace/README.md

 the reasons to move a workspace to the cloud server.
 Usually it is a hassle, but this workspace can be moved to the remote server easily.

 The easiest way to move workspace to the cloud is to get your private docker registry.
-Then to run workspace on remote server it is only 3 commands:
+Then moving a workspace from a laptop to a remote server is only 3 commands:

 1. [Commit workspace to the a image](#save-and-load-images)
 2. [Push workspace to your docker registry](https://docs.docker.com/engine/reference/commandline/push/)
-3. ssh to remote server, and run workspace from your registry
+3. ssh to remote server, and [run workspace there](#run-in-cloud)

 If you don't want to use container registry, then there are 2 steps more involved: